-Vinyl chloride is a colourless gas that is produced by man for industrial and commercial use, and it is a vital ingredient for making polyvinyl chloride (PVC) and other vinyl products.
-Most of the vinyl chloride in these products is released during and shortly after the manufacturing process, so exposure is usually only an issue for workers in vinyl factories and similar operations.
+Health Hazards of Vinyl Bean BagsAccording to multiple scientific studies, vinyl, especially when it is in fabric, may pose some health risks to consumers.
+One of the dangers of vinyl is that it may off-gas one of its constituent components: vinyl chloride.
+Vinyl chloride is a colourless gas that is produced for industrial and commercial use.
+And it is a vital ingredient for making polyvinyl chloride (PVC) and other vinyl products.
+Most of the vinyl chloride in these products are released during and shortly after the manufacturing process.
+So exposure is usually only an issue for workers in vinyl factories and similar operations.
 However, if vinyl or PVC products are released for sale directly after manufacturing, they may continue to off-gas in homes or other enclosed spaces.

 Memory Foam Bean Bags Raise ConcernsNew studies have also suggested that the pieces of memory foam used as filler for some beanbags may also be a health hazard because of off-gassing.
-Most people have noticed that memory foam produces a distinct odour for some time after it is purchased.
-This smell is caused by a combination of chemical ingredients in memory foam products, including the following:
+Most people notice the presence of a distinct odour coming from the memory foam.
+This smell is the result of a combination of chemical ingredients in memory foam products, including the following:

 - Dimethylformamide – Exposure to this substance may cause organ damage.

 - Methyl Benzene – The inhalation of methylbenzene may damage the central nervous system.

 - Vinylidene chloride – This chemical can irritate the respiratory system and is a suspected carcinogen.